18epedersen/normandy-e2e-tests/README.md

 8. Verifying that recipes created in the UI are created in the restful api endpoint
 9. Uploading a web extension

-Tests 8 and 9 are skipped, which is addressed in issues #11 and #9, respectively.
+Tests 7 and 8 are skipped, which is addressed in issues #11 and #9, respectively.

 Install